Best Photo Storage and Backup Methods

 Photo Storage and Backup

-For many years as an amateur photographer and working with digital photos, combined with even more years working in IT, having a strategy and the best photo storage and backup tactics for photographers is very important to me.
+I have been an amateur photographer and working with digital photos for many years.
+Combine this with even more years working in IT, having a photo storage and backup strategy and process for my photographs is very important to me.

 I would be devastated if I lost my precious photo vault.
 How about you?
 Just imagine: you lose everything and you cannot recover from it.
 This guide applies to both professional and amateur photographers, along with anyone who wants to protect their data.